viet34tqc/notebook/nextjs.md

 - Initial Load: Server serves initial HTML and that's displayed on the initial load which leads to faster TTFB
 - JS Loaded
-- Hydration: App is hydrated, React components are initialized and App becomes interactive
+- Hydration: App is hydrated, React components are initialized and App becomes interactive (convert from static HTML to interactive HTML)

 Pros:

 - This method is really good for SEO because bots get fully rendered HTML and they can easily interpret the content on the page.
 - The data is fetched only one time and cached.
 - Faster TTFB

 Const:

 - The data can get stale until you regenerate the content.

 In NextJS, you can use `next build` to build the app for production.
 When that happened, HTML is generated and is reused for every request.
 Two types of static-site generation

 - Without data: for pages that can be generated without fetching external data at build time.
 It's just simple HTML without talking to any APIs.
 - With data: for pages that can only be generated **after fetching** external data at build time.
 In NextJS, we fetch data in `getStaticProps` function

+When to use:

+The content of the page doesn't update frequently

+- Marketing pages
+- Blog posts
+- E-commerce product listings
+- Help and documentation

 ### Server-side rendering